-Through my ongoing journey of self-awareness I have had many teachers.
+Throughout my ongoing journey of self-awareness, I have had many teachers.
 Bruce Lee is one of these individuals.
-Like many of us, I grew up watching him even though he passed away 10 years prior to my birth.
-Many people remember him as the elusive martial artist and movie star, but what some may not know is that he was a philosophy major at the University of Washington.
+I grew up watching him even though he passed away 10 years prior to my birth.
+People remember him as the elusive martial artist and movie star but what some may not know is that he was a philosophy major at the University of Washington.

 “Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.”

-Why does Bruce Lee’s legacy still live on?
-It’s because we have never seen anything like him.
-He never tried to be anyone else because that would entail diluting who he really was.
 If you think about anyone in history that has done something noteworthy, they are remembered because they embraced their individuality.
-I believe one should look at others as a means of inspiration, but believing and creating your own mark is essential.
-We all have the tools/gifts that are specific to us.
-Spend this lifetime (because who knows if there is another) cultivating and harnessing what is timeless in you and share that with the world.
+I believe one should look at others as a means of inspiration, but believing in yourself so you can create your own mark is essential.

 “To hell with circumstances, I create opportunities.”

-“If you always put a limit on everything you do, physical or anything else, it will spread into your work and into your life. there are no limits.
+“If you always put a limit on everything you do, physical or anything else, it will spread into your work and into your life.
+There are no limits.
 There are only plateaus, and you must not stay there, you must go beyond them.”

 “It’s not the daily increase but the daily decrease.
 Hack away at the unessential.”